cwaldbieser/txcas/docs/authentication.rst

     authentication will fail.
 * :option:`client_cert`: This form of authentication is trust-based and happens during a SSL handshake.
-In order for this checker to succeed, the |project| service must run on a SSL/TLS endpoint, and the :option:`--verify-client-cert` option must be enabled.
-At least one at least one CA that the server will trust for client certificates via the :option:`--addCA` option must be specified.
-Multiple CAs can be specified, but the user experience may be degraded if client certificates from multiple CAs are specified.
+In order for this checker to succeed, the |project| service must run on a SSL/TLS endpoint.
+At least one CA certificate that the server will trust for client certificates must be specified via the option :option:`--addCA`.
+Multiple CAs can be specified, but the user experience may be degraded.
 A browser will typically ask the user to select the certificate that ought to be presented to the server if multiple valid options are available.

   The options for this plugin are: